patricoferris/riscv-o-spec/README.md

   - [Some specific benchmarks](https://github.com/patricoferris/riscv-benchmarks)
   - [A Spike Analysis Tool](https://github.com/patricoferris/ospike)

+Please, if you so wish, re-use any of the work.

 ## Future Work

 This has only scratched the surface of what is possible.
 Better custom instructions, MirageOS running on RISC-V... all very exciting!